VidunderGunder/animals/README.md

 Bugs (clearly defined issues)

-- [ ] Properly pause game (now animations still play, and the current transition continues—but we should freeze everything)
-- [ ] Input is not working after leaving Safari on iOS and returning to the game
+- [ ] Game is freezed after leaving Safari on iOS and returning to the game

 Spikes (investigation tasks)

+- [ ] Maybe we should properly pause the game (now animations still play, and the current transition continues—but we should freeze everything), but it could be fine the way it is for now
 - [ ] Is it cleaner to only use `currentAnimation`, and not `movingToAnimation`?
 - [ ] Why is `movingToAnimation` only working for jumping off the platform, and not for anything with a default `walk` animation (e.g., moving up and down ladders and stairs)?